ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/components.md

 Note that the constructor returns the `this` scope.
 This is a reference of the object itself that is returned.
 You can also return `this` from **ANY** other function which allows for expressive or fluently chainable methods.

+### Component Scopes

+Every component has certain visibility scopes where properties, variables and functions are attached to.

+* `variables` - Private scope, visible internally to the CFC only, where all `properties` are placed in by default.
+Public and private function references are place here as well.
+* `this` - Public scope, visible from the outside world (can break encapsulation) public function references are placed here.
+* `static` - No need for a CFC instance, available as a CFC representation \(Lucee only\)

+### Properties